-The purpose of the ten Statement of Fundamental Principles (the Fundamental Principles) is to set out fundamental obligations which Registered Developers agree to follow in all their dealings with all of their Customers of New Homes.
+The purpose of the ten Statement of Fundamental Principles (the Fundamental Principles) is to set out fundamental obligations which Registered Developers agree to follow in all their dealings with all of their Customers.

 NEW HOMES QUALITY CODE: PRACTICAL STEPS

 Developers should incorporate the Code Requirements into their own published customer charter.